© 2024 St. Louis Public Radio

 St. Louis Public Radio

-An early 20th-century drum by a Fante artist from Ghana is displayed in the "Narrative Wisdom and African Arts" exhibit.
+An early 20th-century drum by a Fante artist from Ghana is displayed at St. Louis Art Museum.

 Art, storytelling and music also combined with an opening-weekend performance at SLAM by Yacouba Sissoko, a master of the kora.
 West African griots have played the kora for centuries while passing down history from generation to generation.